MuharremAdemovic/appsilon-case-study/README.md

 ## Assumptions

 1.  **ML Hybrid Approach:** Since a custom-trained model for "diamond" and "substrate" detection was not available, a hybrid approach was used.
 Real objects are detected using YOLOv8, while specific case study labels are injected programmatically for demonstration purposes.
-2.  **Authentication:** A simple **Name & Password** login mechanism is implemented for demonstration.
-Full JWT authentication is not included, but RLS policies are documented.
+2.  **Security:** Basic JWT-ready structure is in place (BCrypt for passwords), but full JWT token generation was skipped for simplicity in this demo, focusing on the core logic.
-3.  **Deployment:** The application is designed to run in a containerized environment (Docker) and assumes ports 5173 (Frontend) and 5185 (Backend) are available.
+3.  **RLS (Row Level Security):** Implemented logically in the application layer (filtering by Department) to demonstrate the concept without complex database-level user mapping in this Dockerized environment.

 ## How to Run